mrjmac/reddit-video-creator/README.md

 Here's how it works:

 1. Find one of the top 10 current posts on hot in AskReddit
-2. Using DOM elements, takes a screenshot of the post title and top comment
+2. Using DOM elements, takes a screenshot of the post title and top comments
 3. Generate text to speech for the comment and title
 4. Download minecraft gameplay and cut to a random part
 5. Process everything together using moviepy